ISISComputingGroup/ibex_developers_manual/Retrospective-notes-2020.24.06.md

 Yes, we like this! 👍

-## Regular snapshots of the burndown graph are useful
+## Regular snapshots of the burn down graph are useful

 Yes, this is really helpful to see!
 We don't want to end up chasing metrics though.